HosnaJabbari/Knotty/Sparse_CCJ/README.md

 Which version is used is based upon arguments supplied when used.

 #### Installation:
-To install first insure you have [downloaded the repository](https://github.com/HosnaJabbari/CCJ/archive/master.zip) and installed the simfold library by following the instructions in the README.md in the simfold subdirectory.
+To install first insure you have [downloaded the repository](https://github.com/HosnaJabbari/CCJ/archive/master.zip) and installed the Simfold library by following the instructions in the [README.md](https://github.com/HosnaJabbari/CCJ/tree/master/simfold#simfold) in the [Simfold subdirectory](https://github.com/HosnaJabbari/CCJ/tree/master/simfold).
 Then run from a command line in the Sparse_CCJ directory:
 ```
 autoreconf -i